jesgadiaz/k-center-in-C/README.md

 $ ./main_program Gon+ /home/user/k-center-in-C-master/instances/ORLib/pmed40.txt 900 90 0 orlib
 ```

-The reported output includes the solution size and execution time, which does not include the all-pairs shortest paths computation time.
+The output includes the solution size and execution time, which does not include the all-pairs shortest paths computation time.
 Namely, only the time required by the algorithm is reported.

 # Exact algorithm
 ## Setup